marcgenton/marcgenton.github.io/_pages/publications.md

 **---**

+**[29]** de Luna, X., and Genton, M. G. (2001), [“Robust simulation-based estimation of ARMA mod- els”, Journal of Computational and Graphical Statistics, 10, 370-387.

-[29] Genton, M. G. (2001), “Classes of kernels for machine learning: a statistics perspective,” Journal of Machine Learning Research, Special issue on Kernel Methods, 2, 299-312.
+**[28]** Genton, M. G. (2001), “Classes of kernels for machine learning: a statistics perspective,” Journal of Machine Learning Research, Special issue on Kernel Methods, 2, 299-312.

-[28] Genton, M. G. (2001), “The change-of-variance function: a tool to explore the effects of depen- dencies in spatial statistics”, Journal of Statistical Planning and Inference, 98, 191-209.
+**[27]** Genton, M. G. (2001), “The change-of-variance function: a tool to explore the effects of depen- dencies in spatial statistics”, Journal of Statistical Planning and Inference, 98, 191-209.

-[27] Genton, M. G. (2001), “Robustness problems in the analysis of spatial data”, in Spatial Statis- tics: Methodological Aspects and Some Applications, M. Moore (ed.), Springer Lecture Notes in Statistics, 159, 21-37.
+**[26]** Genton, M. G. (2001), “Robustness problems in the analysis of spatial data”, in Spatial Statis- tics: Methodological Aspects and Some Applications, M. Moore (ed.), Springer Lecture Notes in Statistics, 159, 21-37.

-[26] de Luna, X., and Genton, M. G. (2001), “Robust simulation-based estimation of ARMA mod- els”, Journal of Computational and Graphical Statistics, 10, 370-387.
+**[25]** Genton, M. G., He, L., and Liu, X. (2001), “Moments of skew-normal random vectors and their quadratic forms”, Statistics and Probability Letters, 51, 319-325.

-[25] Ma, Y., and Genton, M. G. (2001), “Highly robust estimation of dispersion matrices”, Journal of Multivariate Analysis, 78, 11-36.
+**[24]** Ma, Y., and Genton, M. G. (2001), “Highly robust estimation of dispersion matrices”, Journal of Multivariate Analysis, 78, 11-36.

-20
-[24] Sills, E. S., Genton, M. G., Perloe, M., Schattman, G. L., Bralley, J. A., and Tucker, M. J. (2001), “Plasma homocysteine, fasting insulin, and androgen patterns among women with polycystic ovaries and infertility,” Journal of Obstetrics and Gynaecology Research, 27, 163-168.
+**[23]** Sills, E. S., Genton, M. G., Perloe, M., Schattman, G. L., Bralley, J. A., and Tucker, M. J. (2001), “Plasma homocysteine, fasting insulin, and androgen patterns among women with polycystic ovaries and infertility,” Journal of Obstetrics and Gynaecology Research, 27, 163-168.

-[23] Sills, E. S., Perloe, M., Tucker, M. J., Kaplan, C. R., Genton, M. G., and Schattman, G. L. (2001), “Diagnostic and treatment characteristics of polycystic ovary syndrome: descriptive measurements of patient perception and awareness from 657 confidential self-reports,” BMC Women’s Health, 1, 1-5.
+**[22]** Sills, E. S., Perloe, M., Tucker, M. J., Kaplan, C. R., Genton, M. G., and Schattman, G. L. (2001), “Diagnostic and treatment characteristics of polycystic ovary syndrome: descriptive measurements of patient perception and awareness from 657 confidential self-reports,” BMC Women’s Health, 1, 1-5.
-[22] Genton, M. G., He, L., and Liu, X. (2001), “Moments of skew-normal random vectors and their quadratic forms”, Statistics and Probability Letters, 51, 319-325.

 **---**